pcerman/mal/README.md

 * [trace.mal](https://github.com/pcerman/mal/blob/master/lib/trace.mal) \
   definition of simple **trace** and **untrace** macros
 * [init.mal](https://github.com/pcerman/mal/blob/master/lib/utils.mal) \
-  to this file are linked symbolic links from all four implementations therefor.
-It is loaded at the start of the interpreter.
+  Symbolic file system links _.malrc_ are linked to this file in all four implementations.
+  Therefor this file is loaded when interpreter is started.

 ## License